dascentral/dotfiles/technologies/linting.md

 [Stylelint](https://stylelint.io/) is "a mighty, modern linter that helps you avoid errors and enforce conventions in your styles."

 I use Stylelint to ensure that the CSS that I write is clean.
 Installation requires little more than an `npm install`.
-Their [getting started](https://stylelint.io/user-guide/get-started) guide will provide the remaining details.
+See their [getting started](https://stylelint.io/user-guide/get-started) guide for details regarding installation and setup.

 I use [Tailwind CSS](https://tailwindcss.com/) as my primary CSS framework.
 It brings custom directives into play that need to be accounted for within the linting config.
 My `stylelint.config.js` file typically looks something like this: